You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: -Matroids

 We can choose $n$ and $L$ such that the number of $L$-perfect subsets of $\gr$ is extremely large and asymptotically close to the total number of subsets of $\gr$.
 Hence, intuitively, finding one specific $L$-perfect set (based on querying an oracle) is as hard as finding a needle in a haystack.
 Specifically, fix some arbitrary collection of subsets $\cG \subseteq 2^{\gr}$.
 The set of bases of the $\cG$-matroid consists of all subsets of $\gr$ whose cardinality is equal to the sum of the first column of $L$, that are either (i) not $L$-perfect, or (ii) are $L$-perfect and belong to $\cG$ (see \Cref{def:Fmatroid}).
 This is illustrated in \Cref{fig:Fmatroids}.
 The above suggests that, roughly, finding an $L$-perfect set in $\cG$ is as hard as solving the Empty Set problem.
 Before we show this in detail, let us make the definition of $\cG$-matroid more precise.

-A member in the $\cG$-matroid class is characterized by four hyper-parameters: $n,d,L$, and $\cG$.
-The first hyper-parameters, $n$ and $d$, describe the ground set; namely, for some $n,d \in \N$, where $n,d \geq 2$, let $\gr_{n,d} = [n]^d$ be the {\em grid} of $n,d$, used as the ground set of the $\cG$-matroid.
+A member in the $\cG$-matroid class is characterized by four parameters: $n,d,L$, and $\cG$.
+The first two parameter, $n$ and $d$, describe the ground set; namely, for some $n,d \in \N$, where $n,d \geq 2$, let $\gr_{n,d} = [n]^d$ be the {\em grid} of $n,d$, used as the ground set of the $\cG$-matroid.
 When clear from the context, we simply use $\gr = \gr_{n,d}$.
-The third hyper-parameter is the limit matrix $L \in \N^{n \times d}$.
+The third parameter is the target matrix $L \in \N^{n \times d}$.
 We assume that $L$ is simple-uniform (this is required to ensure that $\cG$-matroids are indeed matroids).

 \begin{definition} For some $n,d \in \N$, where $n,d \geq 2$, a matrix $L \in \N^{n \times d}$ is {\em simple-uniform (SU)} if the following holds. \begin{enumerate} \item For all $i \in [n]$ and $j \in [d]$ it holds that $L_{i,j} \in \{0,1\ldots, n\}$. \item For all $j \in [d]$ it holds that $2 \leq \sum_{i \in [n]} L_{i,j} \leq n^d-1$. \item For all $j_1,j_2 \in [d]$ it holds that $\sum_{i \in [n]} L_{i,j_1} = \sum_{i \in [n]} L_{i,j_2}$. \end{enumerate} \end{definition}